How Does the Adoption of Ad Blockers Affect News Consumption? (with Klaus M. Miller & Bernd Skiera)

 R&R, Journal of Marketing Research

 Abstract: Ad blockers allow users to browse websites without viewing ads.
-Online news providers that rely on advertising revenue tend to perceive users’ adoption of ad blockers purely as a hindrance.
-Yet, this perception ignores the possibility that avoidance of ads—which users dislike—may affect users’ consumption behavior in positive ways.
-Indeed, remarkably little is known about how ad blockers impact news consumption.
-Using 3.1 million anonymized visits from 79,856 users on a news website, we find that the adoption of an ad blocker has a robust positive effect on the quantity and variety of articles that users consume (15.2%-32.0% more articles and 10.7%-20.7% more content categories post-adoption).
-The increase in news consumption is especially strong for light users, and it is primarily driven by an increase in the number of repeat visits of a user to the news website, rather than by the number of page impressions per visit.
-These visits tend to start with a direct navigation to the news website, an indication of user loyalty.
+Online news providers that rely on advertising revenue tend to perceive users’ adoption of ad blockers purely as a threat to revenue.
+Yet, this perception ignores the possibility that avoidance of ads—which users presumably dislike—may affect users’ online consumption behavior in positive ways.
+Using 3.1 million anonymized visits from 79,856 users on a news website, we find that adopting an ad blocker has a robust positive effect on the quantity and variety of articles users consume (16.8% – 34.6% more articles and 10.1% – 21.9% more content categories post-adoption).
+An increase in repeat user visits to the news website, rather than the number of page impressions per visit, drives the news consumption.
+These visits tend to start with direct navigation to the news website, an indication of user loyalty.
 The increase in news consumption is more substantial for registered users who have less prior experience with the website.
-We discuss how news publishers could benefit from these findings, including exploration of revenue models that leverage users’ desire to avoid ads and their enhanced engagement.
+We discuss how news publishers could benefit from these findings, including exploring revenue models that leverage users’ desire to avoid ads and their enhanced engagement when they do so.

 Paywall and Content Polarization

 - Presented at Statistical Challenges in Electronic Commerce Research (SCECR) 2020, Workshop on Information System and Economics (WISE) 2020, INFORMS Marketing Science Conference 2021, the European Marketing Academy Conference 2021